 The Positive Leadership Approach

-Good leaders are often positive and predictable.
-They also enable motived people to achieve peak performance.
-Difficult leaders are negative and unpredictable.
+Good leaders are often positive, predictable and enable motivated people to achieve peak performance.
+Poor leaders are negative and unpredictable.
 They result is that people feel unsure and unable to do their best.

 Looking back, can you think of a situation when you demonstrated positive leadership?
 This could have been in your personal or professional life.